-Let’s face it; a battery is one of the more (if not most) costly components in any material handling piece of equipment.
-Consider that a battery for a forklift can be 25-30% of the purchase price.
-With that level of investment, it is imperative to take proactive steps to extend the life of your batteries.
+They're also one of the costliest components in any material handling piece of equipment-- often batteries are 25%-30% of a forklift’s purchase price.
+With so much money -- and your uptime -- on the line, it is imperative to take proactive steps to extend the life of your batteries.

 1. Perform a visual inspection of your batteries.
 Look at the plugs and terminals for any loose connections or frayed wires.
 If an immediate repair is not possible, remove the battery from use until it can be repaired.

 2. Inspect your battery for sulphation.
 Sulphation happens when white sulphuric crystals appear on the battery’s lead plates and will impede a battery’s ability to hold a charge.
 Cleaning is easy with a little water and battery acid neutralizer.
-Wipe up any dirt, debris, sulphation, or acid spills on and around the battery.
+Wipe up any dirt, debris, sulphation, or spilled liquids on and around the battery.

 3. Monitor the temperature on and around the battery.
 Keep a safe operating temperature that does not exceed 45℃ (113℉).
 Temperatures above this can affect the charge level and if prolonged, shorten the life of the battery.
-Further, overheated batteries are dangerous to handle, making charging impossible until they have returned to a normal range.
+Overheated batteries (of any chemistry) are dangerous to handle; do not charge until they have returned to a normal temperature range.

 Maximize your charge.